INL/BlackLab/core/src/site/markdown/indexing-with-blacklab.md

             "analyzer": "default",        // ..(or whitespace|standard|nontokenizing) [default]
-            "unknownValue": "unknown",    // overrides default unknownValue for this field "unknownCondition": "MISSING_OR_EMPTY" // overrides default unknownCondition for this field }
+            "unknownValue": "unknown",    // overrides default unknownValue for this field "unknownCondition": "MISSING_OR_EMPTY" // overrides default unknownCondition for this field "uiType": "select",           // free text, can be used by GUI applications. [text] "displayValues": {            // how to display the values in this field (optional, for use by GUI) "tolkien": "J.R.R.
+Tolkien",
+              "adams":   "Douglas Adams",
+            },
+          }
         },